 AJAX is a powerful technique that web developers use to create dynamic and interactive content on web pages.
 With AJAX, you can update specific web page parts without refreshing the entire page.
 This results in a seamless user experience for your website visitors.

 In this blog post, we’ll explore AJAX in more detail, including how it works and why it’s so useful in WordPress.
 We’ll also provide step-by-step instructions on implementing AJAX on your WordPress website to enhance your site’s functionality.

-For example, imagine one drop-down menu where you select your appointment date, and another drop-down list dynamically shows you the hours available to reserve.
-Through a script, the server has been asked for the hours available for the selection of the treatment drop-down.
+For example, imagine one drop-down menu where you select your appointment date and another drop-down list dynamically showing you the hours available to reserve.
+Through an AJAX script, the server has been asked for the hours available to select the treatment drop-down.

 Experience reliable cloud hosting trusted by developers to get performance and speed boosts.

 AJAX is useful in several situations.
 Let’s explore some of them below:

 AJAX allows WordPress users to load content dynamically without refreshing the entire page, which is also called Dynamic Content Loading.

 Example: imagine you have a blog with a “Load More” button at the end of the page.
 By using AJAX, you can fetch additional blog posts from the server and append them to the existing content when the user clicks the button.